Colac, Victoria: Media

-FM radio services direct from Melbourne can be received in Colac but signal levels are low.
+FM radio services direct from Melbourne and Geelong can be received in Colac but signal levels are low.
 Television services direct from Melbourne can be received in Colac but large antenna arrays must be used with mixed results.

-Colac is serviced by Austar (now Foxtel) Subscription Television delivered by DTH satellite transmission, via Optus C1 Ku Band Satellite located at 156E.
+Colac is serviced by Foxtel delivered by DTH satellite transmission, via Optus C1 Ku Band Satellite located at 156E.

 Sport

 Colac is home to a number of teams in the Colac & District Football and Netball League combining both Australian Rules football clubs and netball clubs from around the district.

-The Colac Football Club, formerly of the CDFNL, compete in the Geelong Football League.
+The Colac Football Club, formerly of the CDFNL, competes in the Geelong Football League.
 Colac is also the hometown of Luke Hodge, from 2002 a player with Hawthorn Football Club (captain 2011 to 2016) and player with Brisbane Football Club in the Australian Football League since October 2017.

 Colac has a horse racing club, the Colac Turf Club, which schedules around four race meetings a year including the Colac Cup meeting in February.
 It also has a picnic horse racing club, Colac St Patrick Picnic, which holds its one race meeting a year in March.

 Golfers play at the Colac Golf Club on Colac–Lavers Hill Road, Elliminyt.

 Colac has a swimming club which trains swimmers and has athletes competing at Region, State and national competitions.

 Colac has a baseball club, the Colac Braves, a team which competes in the Geelong Baseball Association winter competition and the Pan-Pacific Masters Games on the Gold Coast.
 The Colac Braves also cater for players aged 5 to 15.
 The Braves have claimed recent premiership success in the Geelong Baseball Association with wins in 2008, 2009 and 2010.

 The Colac Otway Rovers AFC is the region's only football (soccer) club established in 2010.
 The club entered the Football Federation Victoria—Geelong Region in 2011—fielding a team in the Men's Division 3 Competition.
 The Colac Otway Rovers conducts a Small Sided Football Program for juniors and an indoor soccer competition.

 The Colac Basketball Association hosts summer and winter competitions at Colac's Bluewater stadium.
 The clubs are Saints, Hawks, Demons and Rebels.
 The association also has representative teams known as the Kookas.
 The juniors compete in tournaments, while the senior teams compete in Basketball Victoria Country's Country Basketball League.